Estée Lauder (businesswoman): Early life and education

-When Lauder grew older, she agreed to help her uncle, Dr. John Schotz, with his business.
+When Lauder grew older, she agreed to help her maternal uncle, Dr. John Schotz, with his business.
 Schotz was a chemist, and his company, New Way Laboratories, sold beauty products such as creams, lotions, rouge, and fragrances.
 She became more interested in his business than her father's.
 She was fascinated watching her uncle create his products.
 He also taught her how to wash her face and do facial massages.
 After graduating from Newtown High School in Elmhurst, Queens, New York, she focused on her uncle's business.

 Career

-Lauder named one of her uncle's blends Super Rich All-Purpose Cream, and began selling the preparation to her friends.
-She sold creams like Six-In-One cold cream and Dr. Schotz's Viennese Cream to beauty shops, beach clubs and resorts.
+Lauder named one of her uncle's blends Super Rich All-Purpose Cream.
+She began selling the preparation to her friends.
+She sold Six-In-One cold cream and Dr. Schotz's Viennese Cream to beauty shops, beach clubs and resorts.
 One day, as she was getting her hair done at the House of Ash Blondes, the salon's owner Florence Morris asked Lauder about her perfect skin.
 Soon, Estée returned to the beauty parlor to hand out four of her uncle's creams and demonstrate their use.
 Morris was so impressed that she asked Lauder to sell her products at Morris's new salon.

+In 1946, Estée and Joseph Lauder launched Estée Lauder Cosmetic Co., located at 501 Madison Avenue (East 52nd Street), New York 22, New York, built in 1929 by Kohn, Knight & Vitolo.

 In 1953, Lauder introduced her first fragrance, Youth-Dew, a bath oil that doubled as a perfume.
 Instead of using French perfumes by the drop behind each ear, women began using Youth-Dew by the bottle in their bath water.
 In the first year, it sold 50,000 bottles; by 1984, the figure had risen to 150 million.

 Lauder was the subject of a 1985 TV documentary, Estée Lauder: The Sweet Smell of Success.
 Explaining her success, she said, "I have never worked a day in my life without selling.
 If I believe in something, I sell it, and I sell it hard."